NVIDIA/cloud-native-stack/playbooks/guides/Ubuntu_Server_Proxy.md

 ### Installation

 Install the NVIDIA Cloud Native Core stack by running the below command.
 "Skipping" in the ansible output refers to the Kubernetes cluster is up and running.

+`NOTE:` Change the Proxy configuartion values in `cnc_values.yaml`, and if you only have http proxy, please add the same proxy details in https_proxy also.
 ```
 $ nano cnc_values.yaml